gleisonkz/nlw5-ng-podcastr/README-US.md

 🖥 BackEnd

-Open the command prompt in the project directory at angular-todo-list/back-end, and execute the following commands:
+Open the command prompt in the project directory at ng-podcastr, and execute the following commands:

 <details>
 <summary><i>with <b>npm</b></i></summary>